 This super decadent and moist paleo double chocolate zucchini bread is the perfect breakfast, dessert or on-the-go snack for you.
 It’s super rich and luscious but is secretly healthy.
 Gluten free, refined sugar free and completely paleo.
 Your whole family will love it!

-Just wanted to let you know this paleo chocolate zucchini bread recipe is sponsored by Bob’s Red Mill.
+Just wanted to let you know this chocolate zucchini bread recipe is sponsored by Bob’s Red Mill.

 Wait, what?
 HOLY ZUCCHINI!
 This stuff is phenomenal.

 If you are looking to incorporate some green vegetables into your dessert and breakfast, look no further.

 Seriously, why didn’t I think to mix vegetables with chocolate earlier on?
 This chocolate zucchini bread is the perfect go-to breakfast treat.

 - Texture is spot on.
 It is both hearty yet moist and luscious!

 - The bread freezes well, so be sure to make two batches and freeze one for later (either in individual slices or altogether.)

 - It’s completely gluten free, dairy free and refined sugar free.

 - It’s loaded with zucchini… umm hello!
 If you have a picky child, give them some dessert with zucchini in it 😉